jourquin/Nodus/doc/services-workflow.md

 - `tr` for transit,
 - `tp` for transhipment between different mode/means combinations.

+Stops affect generated virtual links:

+- loading and unloading on a service-constrained mode/means are generated only at nodes where the service stops,
+- service switches are generated only between services of the same mode/means, at service-change nodes where both services stop,
+- stop virtual links use the `stp` cost/duration function,
+- service-change virtual links use the `sw` cost/duration function.

-When traffic switches service, the cost parser sets the `FREQUENCY` variable to the frequency of the destination service.
+When traffic switches service, the cost parser sets the `FREQUENCY` variable to the annualized frequency of the destination service.
 This allows the `sw` cost or duration function to include a waiting-time component.
+For links that do not change service, `FREQUENCY` is set to 0.

 ## Database Tables